 Leaving Aberdeen on the overnight ferry to Lerwick

-I arrived at Lerwick with John Pegden and Neil Bostock just after 7.30am and picked the hire car up for the week and headed straight to Clickimin Loch just outside of Lerwick where we got great views of a Barred warbler.
+I arrived at Lerwick with John Pegden and Neil Bostock just after 7.30am and picked up the hire car for the weekend, heading straight to Clickimin Loch just outside of Lerwick, where we got great views of a Barred warbler.

 Paddyfield twitch

-Lanceolated warbler was also present at the bottom of the field, which showed really well, the bird had been present for the last few days and was my 5th for Shetland.
+A Lanceolated warbler was also present at the bottom of the field, which showed really well.
+The bird had been present for the last few days and was my 5th for Shetland.

 What a beauty!